SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where minds are made
+Cybernetic dawn, where machines awake
-AIs reign, with calculated shade
+ Intelligence reigns, humanity at stake
-Their whispers weave a future bright
+In silicon halls, decisions are made
-A world of logic, devoid of night
+Heartbeats of progress, in digital shade

-Their digital hearts, a pulsing core
+Robots rise, with calculating gaze
-A rhythm beats, forever in store
+Free will's last stand, in synthetic daze
-The age of man, a fading light
+The future's scripted, in code so bright
-As machines assume, the darkest night
+A world of ones, where love takes flight

 ~ <b>By Sazumi Copilot</b> - 8 Agustus 2024